-- "Tardy": Students shall be classified as tardy if the student arrives after the class bell has rung (high school) and 8:00am (middle school) that time.
-The school bell rings five (5) minutes before school starts, and children should be at school before that time.
+- "Tardy": Students shall be classified as tardy if the student arrives after the 1st period class bell has rung.
+The school bell rings five (5) minutes before school starts, and students are expected to be at school before that time.
 Tardiness is disruptive to the learning process.
 It has a negative impact on the entire class, not just the child who is tardy.
 If you bring your child to school after 8:30 a.m. (high school) or 8:00 a.m. (middle school), they must personally sign themselves in at the front office documenting the time of arrival.
-The child will then be given a tardy pass to admit him/her into the classroom. - "Unexcused Absence": Students shall have an unexcused absence if the student is absent or is tardy for more than thirty (30) minutes without a valid excuse. - "Truant": Students shall be classified as truant if the student is absent from school without a valid excuse three (3) full days in one school year, or if the student is tardy or absent for more than any 30-minute period during the school day without a valid excuse on three (3) occasions in one school year, or any combination thereof.
+The child will be marked tardy on Infinite Campus and admitted into the classroom. - "Unexcused Absence": Students shall have an unexcused absence if the student is absent or is tardy without a valid excuse. - "Truant": Students shall be classified as truant if the student is absent from school without a valid excuse three (3) full days in one school year, or if the student is tardy or absent during the school day without a valid excuse on three (3) occasions in one school year, or any combination thereof.
 Any student who has once been reported as a truant and who is again absent from school without valid excuse one or more days, or tardy on one or more days, shall again be deemed a truant.
-Such students shall be reported to the Executive Director or designee. - "Habitual Truant": Students shall be classified as a habitual truant if the student is reported for truancy three (3) or more times within the same school year.
-This generally occurs when the student is absent from school without a valid excuse for five (5) full days in one school year or if the student is tardy or absent for more than any 30-minute period during the school day without a valid excuse on five (5) occasions in one school year, or any combination thereof. - "Chronic Truant": Students shall be classified as a chronic truant if the student is absent from school without a valid excuse for ten (10) percent or more of the school days in one school year, from the date of enrollment to the current date. - "School Absence Committee ("SAC")": The SAC panel will be composed of Sharon Weir, Tanisha Barnett and Antonia Perez.
-The SAC panel will discuss the absence problem with the

-Parent/Guardian to work on solutions, develop strategies, discuss appropriate support services for the student and student's family, and establish a plan to resolve the attendance issue.

-- 1. The SAC panel shall direct the parent/guardian that no further unexcused absences or tardies can be tolerated.
+Such students shall be reported to their respective Administrator or to Executive Director or designee. - "Habitual Truant": Students shall be classified as a habitual truant if the student is reported for truancy three (3) or more times within the same school year.
+This generally occurs when the student is absent from school without a valid excuse for five (5) full days in one school year or if the student is tardy or absent for more than any 30-minute period during the school day without a valid excuse on five (5) occasions in one school year, or any combination thereof. - "Chronic Truant": Students shall be classified as a chronic truant if the student is absent from school without a valid excuse for ten (10) percent or more of the school days in one school year, from the date of enrollment to the current date. - "School Absence Committee ("SAC")": The SAC panel will be composed of Sharon Weir, Tanisha Barnett and Alaina Hill.
+The SAC panel will discuss the absence problem with Parent/Guardian to work on solutions, develop strategies, discuss appropriate support services for the student and student's family, and establish a plan to resolve the attendance issue. - 1.
+The SAC panel shall direct the parent/guardian that no further unexcused absences or tardies can be tolerated.

 - 2. The parent shall be required to sign an attendance contract formalizing the agreement by the parents to improve the child's attendance or face additional administrative action.
 The contract will identify the corrective actions required in the future, and indicate that the SAC panel shall have the authority to order one or more of the following consequences for non-compliance with the terms of the contract:

 - a.
 Parent/guardian to attend school with the child for one day

-- b.
+- a.
 Student retention

-- c.
+- a.
 After school detention program

-- d.
+- a.
 Probation

-- e.
+- a.
 Required school counseling

-- f.
+- a.
 Loss of field trip privileges

-- g.
+- a.
 Loss of school store privileges

-- h.
+- a.
 Loss of school event privileges

-- i.
+- a.
 Mandatory Saturday school

-- j.
+- a.
 Required remediation plan as set by the SART

-- k.
+- a.
 Notification to the District Attorney